-We can cover up rejection and act like it doesn’t affect us, but rejection leaves scars and can accumulate in our spirit.
+You can cover up rejection and act like it doesn’t affect you, but rejection leaves scars and can accumulate in your spirit.

-By overcoming rejection through faith we counteract the feelings of being unwanted or dismissed.
-On the other hand, if we don’t address rejection’s effect on us, its destructive power can change the way we see ourselves.
+By overcoming rejection through faith you counteract feelings of being unwanted or dismissed.
+On the other hand, if you don’t address rejection’s effect, its destructive power can change the way you see yourself.

-To God, we have incredible value and He always loves us.
-When we are able to confidently walk in this identity we become better at overcoming rejection.
+To God, you have incredible value and He always loves you.
+When you are able to confidently walk in this identity you become better at overcoming rejection.

 There are many signs of rejection–